Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

 ```
 entity:{
     //Interaction
-    scan_message:{ //The message spoken when scanning this Toad, E. Gadd, portrait ghost or fake door.
+    scan_message:{ //The message spoken when scanning this entity.
         message:..., //See furniture variable scan_message; "spawn_ghost" not accepted.
         sender:"scanner", //Optional, who speaks when scanning this entity.
 If set to "scanner", and the scan is from Gooigi, sends the usual "......" message instead.
 Default = me; only used if message is 'JSON'.
         plural_message:'JSON' //Optional, the message used when more than 1 player is present; only used if sender is set to "me" and message is 'JSON'.